 3. Select THE Fabric

 It’s important to consider the different types of fabrics.
 From Tyvek® to Tychem®, there are a lot of different options.
 But, not every type will be a good fit for your work environment.
 Fabrics are graded by the amount of time it takes for a chemical to pass through its material at a molecular level.
-This is call permeation.
+This is called permeation.
 Permeation times will vary depending on the chemical class and concentration.

 You should note that permeation is different than penetration.
 In contrast, penetration happens when a chemical enters a suit through a pore, seam, defect or other opening in the barrier material.